surya818/GoLang-API-Test-framework/README.md

 **What's happening behind the scenes of Github action:**
 In a nutshell, in Github actions, we setup the Service catalog server from the application make file, setup all dependacies and once the server is up and running, run the tests against the localhost server
-Below is the detailed sequence of steps
+</br>Below is the detailed sequence of steps
 <ul type="square">
 <li>Install go and dependancies like gofumpt</li>
 <li>Install and Set up docker</li>